Richard Whitehead Young

 He entered West Point in 1878, and graduated 15th in the Class of 1882 and was commissioned in the field artillery.
 He then briefly returned to Utah where his marriage to Minerva Richards was performed by Joseph F. Smith.
 They then went to New York City where Young was stationed at Fort Columbus on Governor's Island.

 In 1884, Young graduated from Columbia Law School, and practiced as a military attorney until 1888, when he returned to Salt Lake City to open a private law practice.
 He officially resigned from the army the following year.

 Young briefly served as a brigadier general in the national guard from 1895 to 1896, and reentered the Army during the Spanish–American War, leading the Utah Light Artillery Battalion in the Philippines.
 When the war ended, he was appointed as an associate justice of the U.S. Territory of the Philippines Supreme Court.
 He returned to private legal practice in 1901, acting as attorney for the Idaho Sugar Company (later becoming the Utah-Idaho Sugar Company).

 In 1917, Young was commissioned as colonel and commanded the 145th Field Artillery Regiment.
-He was promoted to brigadier general in 1918, and commanded the 65th Field Artillery Brigade in France.
+He was promoted to brigadier general in 1918, and commanded the 65th Field Artillery Brigade, 40th Division, France.
 He died of appendicitis in 1919, and was buried at Salt Lake City Cemetery.

 Young married Minerva Richards, the daughter of Henry Phinehas Richards and Margaret Minerva Amanda Empey.
 Henry Richards was a son of Phinehas Richards and his wife, Wealthy Dewey, and thus a brother of Franklin D. Richards.
 Richard and Minerva were third cousins, since they both descended from Phineas Howe and Susannah Goddard.